Blog

 • Researching Your Home

-AWTHS did an earlier blog and post on researching your home which included many tips and we encourage you to read the post. http://awths.org/2020/01/researching-your-old-house/.
+AWTHS did an earlier blog and post on researching your home which included many tips and we encourage you to read the post. https://awths.org/2020/01/researching-your-old-house/.
 We wish to update this subject with some new information we’ve came across over this past year.
 Several questions we are asked are: Who lived in my home or property prior

 • Upcoming Events

 On November 11 at 7pm at AWTHS, David Kepler will be presenting a Veterans program on Honoring USA Armed Forces for their Services.
 Make plans to attend.
-If you have photos or memobrilia of your family you would like to share for our files, please bring copies to the program or email to [email protected] Our
+If you have photos or memobrilia of your family you would like to share for our files, please bring copies to the program or email to [email protected].
+Our

 • September Civil War Program